-Once fully fluffed, add your first layer of greenery.
+Once fully fluffed, add your first layer of greenery to the evergreen decor.
 We chose to use eucalyptus leaves followed by olive branches.
 As you place them, be sure to keep the leaves pointing in the same direction.
 Attach using floral wire or hot glue.

 Step 2: Add Extra Greenery

-Wander the floral aisles of your local crafts supply store for dark green fillers to add to your wreath.
-A bush of mixed pine needles with juniper leaves give the design an interesting texture.
-Place these branches in the wreath wherever it looks bare.
+Wander the floral aisles of your local crafts supply store for dark green fillers to add to your homemade wreath.
+Mixing pine needles with juniper leaves gives front door wreaths an interesting texture.
+Place these leaves in the wreath wherever it looks bare.
 Attach using hot glue or floral wire.

 Step 3: Add Flowers